Martin Heidegger and Nazism: Inaugural address

 Heidegger also linked the concept of a people with "blood and soil" in a way that would now be regarded as characteristic of Nazism:

 The spiritual world of a people is not the superstructure of a culture any more than it is an armory filled with useful information and values; it is the power that most deeply preserves the people’s earth- and blood-bound strengths as the power that most deeply arouses and most profoundly shakes the people’s existence.

 François Fédier and Beda Allemann argue that this topic was not at that time specifically Nazi.
 For instance, Austrian-born Israeli philosopher Martin Buber said in 1911: "Blood is the deepest power stratum of the soul" (Three addresses on Judaism).
 In 1936, anti-fascist poet Antonin Artaud wrote that "Any true culture is based on race and blood."

-Moreover, the 1933–34 lecture course "On the Essence of Truth" contains a clear note of dissent against "blood and soil" as the sole requirement for Dasein:
+The 1933–34 lecture course "On the Essence of Truth":

 There is much talk nowadays of blood and soil as frequently invoked powers.
 Literati, whom one comes across even today, have already seized hold of them.
 Blood and soil are certainly powerful and necessary, but they are not a sufficient condition for the Dasein of a people.

 Heidegger's concept of a people is "historical" and not only biological as in Alfred Rosenberg, the Nazi Party's chief racial theorist.
 In his 1941–42 lecture course on Hölderlin's poem "Andenken", Heidegger contends that a people finding itself only in skull measurements and archaeological digs is unable to find itself as a people.

 The rectorate speech ended with calls for the German people to "will itself" and "fulfill its historical mission":

 Speech to Heidelberg Student Association

-In June 1933, Heidegger gave a speech to the Student Association at the University of Heidelberg in which he gave clear form to his platonian views on the need for the university "to educate the State’s leaders", in the spirit of the Plato's quote ending the Rectorate speech with "All that is great stands in the storm" (Republic 497d9), but also "in the National Socialist spirit" and free from "humanizing, Christian ideas":
+In June 1933, Heidegger gave a speech to the Student Association at the University of Heidelberg in which he gave clear form to his platonic views on the need for the university "to educate the State’s leaders", in the spirit of the Plato's quote ending the Rectorate speech with "All that is great stands in the storm" (Republic 497d9), but also "in the National Socialist spirit" and free from "humanizing, Christian ideas":